 - Acid: While salt gets the bad rap for making hard beans, it’s acid that will keep those beans from cooking well.
 And to be honest, I’d rather have these flavors at the end- I don’t want them to get lost.
 Save adding anything acidic until your beans are soft.
 Citrus, vinegar, and tomato products should all wait.

 - Chiles: I also love adding different varieties of chiles into the mix as well.
 However, I also save this until the end.
 I typically rehydrate chiles on their own, turn into a paste with the help of a bit of bean broth, and then add the puree to the pot.

 - Soft herbs: Cilantro, parsley, tarragon, dill, and basil are all herbs I’d add at the end of cooking.
 Their flavor is more delicate and gets lost after an hour of cooking (or even become bitter).
 Mince a few herbs and toss in at the end with any acid you might choose to use.

 Potential Oligosaccharide reducers

 Different cultures have different methods for making beans soft and digestible.
 Epazote, kombu, and asafoetida are options.
-Some people believe items like cumin and fennel help as well.
+Items such as cumin and fennel are said to help as well.
 I’ve never really experimented much with any of these but wanted to make it known just in case you wanted to go off and research on your own.